Shweta Tripathi: Career

-Tripathi is mostly known for her role in Masaan, where she played Actor Vicky Kaushal's girlfriend.
-She also played the role of Zenia Khan, a tomboyish character, in the Disney India sitcom Kya Mast Hai Life.
+Tripathi is known for a variety of roles she has played over the years.
+She first gained recognition for her role in Masaan, where she played Actor Vicky Kaushal's girlfriend.
 She has also appeared in advertisements for brands such as Tata Sky, McDonald's, and Vodafone.
 She also appears in ads for Tata Sky download, McDonald's, Tanishq, and most recently Tata Tea.
 She was also a photo editor for the women's magazine, Femina.
 Before her work on the sitcom Kya Mast Hai Life, she worked at Pixion trailer house, a post-production house in Mumbai, and also ran a theater company called All My Tea Productions.

 She was a part of The Trip on Bindass and made her Tamil debut with Mehandi Circus directed by Saravana Rajendran.
-She was also a part of the movie Zoo, India’s first feature-length movie shot entirely on an iPhone.
+She was also a part of the movie Zoo, India's first feature-length movie shot entirely on an iPhone.
 Shweta later appeared in the web series Mirzapur as Golu Gupta in which her masturbation scene was praised for its frank portrayal of women's sexuality.
-Tripathi’s latest film Gone Kesh is her most ambitious wherein she plays an adolescent dancer who develops alopecia and loses her hair and her self-esteem.
+Tripathi's latest film Gone Kesh is her most ambitious wherein she plays an adolescent dancer who develops alopecia and loses her hair and her self-esteem.

 She is also admired for her role in TVF Tripling in the 3rd episode of season 2 as Begum Zainab, who is in love with the elderly Nawab.
 In season 2 of Laakhon Mein Ek, she played the lead role of Dr. Shreya.
-She will next be seen in Disney+ Hotstar's web series Escaype Live.
+She was next be seen in Disney+ Hotstar's web series Escaype Live.
+She also produced a movie recently.